sbchapin/quickstart-scala-sbt-native-image.g8/src/main/g8/README.md

 1. **sbt + sbt-native-image + GraalVM + native-image** get us from **scala-to-bytecode-to-llvm-to-libc**.
 2. **docker** gets us from **libc-to-kernel**, providing a consistent "target" for GraalVM & native-image.

-However, it isn't all roses.  **The native-image & AoT aspect of any project building with Graal is very brittle**, as all classes exposed exclusively via reflection at run-time [must be explicitly provided to Graal](https://www.graalvm.org/reference-manual/native-image/Reflection/), whether determined automatically or manually.
+However, it isn't all roses.  **The native-image & AoT aspect of any project building with Graal is very brittle**.
+All classes exposed exclusively via reflection at run-time [must be explicitly provided to Graal](https://www.graalvm.org/reference-manual/native-image/Reflection/), whether determined automatically or manually.
+Some [substitutions](https://blog.frankel.ch/solving-substitution-graalvm-issue/) may need to be made at build-time for components that just aren't compatible with Graal.
+Complex native libraries like DNS need to be [worked-around](https://github.com/oracle/graal/issues/571).
+The list goes on...

-Do your reading before you decide to push the outputs of native-image to production, and consider the cost of maintaining reflection mappings.
+Do your reading before you decide to push the outputs of native-image to production, and consider the cost of maintainance.
+Reflection mappings, substitutions, and native library dependency management will add up greatly.

 ###### Why do we use it? ######